mvolkmann/blog/src/swift.md

 A computed property is defined with a `get` function that computes the value each time it is referenced.
 These must be declared with `var` rather than `let`.
+A type must be specified and is followed by a code block with no equal sign preceding it.

-These are similar to "reactive declarations" in Svelte, but differ in that they only update when referenced and do not trigger UI updates.
+Computed properties are similar to "reactive declarations" in Svelte, but differ in that they only update when referenced and do not trigger UI updates.